Alisher Usmanov: Proceedings in Germany due to sanctions

-Usmanov's sister, Gulbakhor Ismailova, was legally the beneficiary of the trust which owns the super-yacht Dilbar, before the EU imposed sanctions on her.
-The ship was seized in Hamburg.
+Usmanov's sister, Gulbakhor Ismailova, was the beneficiary of the trust which owns the super-yacht Dilbar, before the EU imposed sanctions on her.
+In March 2024, Ismailova irrevocably and permanently waived all rights to benefit from family trusts.
 According to Politico, in March 2025, the EU removed Ismailova from its 2000-person sanctions list within the deal with Hungary, which had threatened to veto the whole sanctions framework.
-Another sister of the oligarch, Saodat Narzieva, was also on the EU sanctions list.
+Another sister of Usmanov, Saodat Narzieva, was also on the EU sanctions list.
 But after investigations were published, proving that the data from "Suisse Secrets", according to which Narzieva was said to have been the beneficial owner of up to 27 accounts at the major Swiss bank Credit Suisse was false, on 14 September 2022, the EU lifted sanctions from her.

 In October 2023, the German “Central Office for Sanctions Enforcement" (ZfS) of the Bundeszollverwaltung searched several properties in the greater Munich area and on Lake Tegernsee.
-According to dpa information, around 30 investigators searched Usmanov's villa and confiscated several luxury vehicles, assets and possessions of Alisher Usmanov.
-Meanwhile, his spokesman said that there can be no reasons for suspicion against Usmanov and that the properties belong to a trust, which Usmanov does not own and therefore he cannot control or manage its assets.
+According to dpa information, around 30 investigators searched the villa German prosecutors wrongly attributed to Usmanov and confiscated several luxury vehicles, assets and possessions.
+Meanwhile, his spokesman said that there can be no reasons for suspicion against Usmanov and that the properties are held in a trust, which Usmanov does not own and therefore he cannot control or manage its assets.
 Later, a German court confirmed that the allegations were false and banned the media from naming Usmanov as the owner of the villa.

+In June 2024, Usmanov filed suit against UBS Europe SE in Frankfurt over what his lawyers said were unsubstantiated reports that triggered an illegal criminal probe into his business dealings.
+Usmanov said that the bank had violated its confidentiality agreements by sharing more than a dozen misleading reports dating from 2018 to 2022 with German police.

+In November 2024 the Prosecutor General's Office in Frankfurt am Main has dropped its investigation into Usmanov.
+Usmanov voluntary donated 4 million euros split between charities and the state.
+The closure of the case does not constitute an admission of guilt.
+Usmanov's lawyers said that after more than two-and-a-half years, the investigation had failed to prove the accusations against him.

 On May 5, 2025, the Regional Court of Hamburg ruled that the statement that Alisher Usmanov is the owner of the yacht Dilbar is false and prohibited its dissemination.

+At the end of 2025, the Munich II Public Prosecutor's Office dropped the case against Usmanov in which it was investigating him on suspicion of two violations of the Foreign Trade Act and possible sanctions violations in exchange for a payment of €10 million.
+Usmanov agreed to the dismissal by paying the sum.